IBMDeveloperBNL/hlfabric-lab/README.md

 ## 2. Build the Business Service

 The business service is generated using the so-called LoopBack framework.
 LoopBack is a highly extensible, open-source Node.js and TypeScript framework based on Express that enables you to quickly create APIs and microservices composed from backend systems such as databases and SOAP or REST services.
-See the [LoopBack.io](https://loopback.io) site for more details.
+See the [LoopBack.io](https://loopback.io) site for more information if you want to learn more about this framework.

-Two generators are used, the application generator and the OpenAPI generator.
-The latter generates the models and controllers that are needed by the business service and which are defined in the included `openapi.json` file.
-For this part of the pattern you need to start the virtual image.
+For our application we use two generators, the application generator and the OpenAPI generator.
+The latter generates the models and controllers that are needed by the business service.
+They are defined in the file `openapi.json` file.
+For this part of the lab you need to start the virtual image.
 Once the image is completely up and running, open a terminal session by clicking the terminal icon (1).

 ![](./images/11-build-service-1.png)